SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

-or pass a ``Dictionary`` instance as an argument to a function or method call, the dictionary is *copied* at the point that the assignment or call takes place, as described above in :ref:`ClassesAndStructures_ValueTypes`.
+or pass a ``Dictionary`` instance as an argument to a function or method call, the dictionary is *copied* at the point that the assignment or call takes place, as described above in :ref:`ClassesAndStructures_StructuresAndEnumerationsAreValueTypes`.

 If the keys and/or values stored in the ``Dictionary`` instance are value types (that is, structures or enumerations),